sw0rdd/ExpressCRUDapp/README.md

-# B2 CRUD
+# Express CRUD App

 ## Description
 This B2 CRUD application is designed to demonstrate basic Create, Read, Update, and Delete (CRUD) operations using Node.js, Express, and MongoDB.
-It serves as an assignment submission for course 1DV528 at Linnaeus University.
+It serves as an assignment submission for a web programming course at Linnaeus University.

 ## Instructions and Usage